 This advertising content was produced in collaboration with SevenFifty and our partner, Virginia Wine.

-In Virginia, over 400 years of viticultural history are the backdrop for a modern industry that kickstarted a half-century ago, making it one of the most exciting wine states in the U.S. This energetic industry has exploded from just six pioneers in the 1970s to 312 wineries across ten regions and seven AVAs today.
+In Virginia, over 400 years of viticultural history are the backdrop for a modern industry that kickstarted a half-century ago, making it one of the most exciting wine states in the U.S. This energetic industry has exploded from just six pioneers in the 1970s to 312 wineries across ten regions and eight AVAs today.

 Thus far, much of Virginia’s wine culture has unfolded thanks to secondary Old World varieties that have thrived when given the chance to take center stage.
 Grapes like Cabernet Franc and Viognier—which historically took a backseat in their native regions—have quickly become Virginia staples, while offbeat players like Petit Manseng and Petit Verdot are surprising professionals with phenomenal quality.
 At the same time, familiar varieties like Chardonnay, Cabernet Sauvignon, and Merlot showcase Virginia’s ability to straddle both Old World and New, marrying elegance and minerality with round body and bold fruit.